 - What types of complaints can be reported to the University Hotline?

-Good faith concerns regarding possible noncompliance with and/or violation of government or external agency regulations, university policies, errors or irregularities in Princeton’s financial accounting practices, non-emergency potentially illegal activity and unethical behavior can be reported to the University Hotline.
+Good faith concerns regarding possible noncompliance with and/or violation of government or external agency regulations, university policies, errors or irregularities in Princeton’s financial accounting practices, non-emergency potentially illegal activity, violations of the Rights, Rules, and Responsibilities (including potential bias, harassment, and/or discrimination related concerns), and unethical behavior can be reported to the University Hotline.